joyyjiang/dash-bayesian-ab-test/README.md

 The bottom graph shows the distribution of %lift.
 It is an arbitrary plot based on 100,000 simulations from the posterior distributions.
 The right side of the dotted line is the portion of the plot that exceeds the minimum % lift.

-The final recommmendation is based on the portion of the %lift plot.
+The final recommendation is based on the portion of the %lift plot.
 If it exceeds 95%, the experiment group is the winner. if it is lower than 5%, control group the winner.
 Any value in between,  we cannot reach a conclusion yet.

 Note that there's no industry standard of choosing a decision rule or setting the decision rule's threshold,since Bayesian AB testing is still fairly young.
 Different people may have different methodologies.